Consumer Medicine Information

 Continue taking your medicine for as long as your doctor tells you to.

-For sprains and strains, Arthrexin is usually needed for a few days only.
+For sprains and strains, ARTHREXIN is usually only needed for a few days.

-For gout, Arthrexin can be stopped when the joint pain disappears.
+For gout, ARTHREXIN can be stopped when all symptoms subside.

 If you forget to take it

 If it is almost time for your next dose, skip the dose you missed and take your next